sakp7/simple-ollama-chat-app/README.md

 *   This code builds a Streamlit application that takes user input and uses the language chain to generate a response.
 *   The response is then displayed to the user.

-### Project Deployed Link

-The project is deployed on Streamlit Cloud and can be accessed at [https://example.com](https://example.com).

 ### Project Database Link